0xReki/0xreki.github.io/_posts/2022/2022-12-13-mahjong-superstitions.md

 You play at an automatic table and have bad luck?
 You can try this at your own risk: try reversing the polarity!
 Unplug the table, turn the plug by 180 degrees and plug it in again.
-Or use a sonic screwdriver.
-Whatever works.
+Oh wait, that not always an option…

 ## “Gotta go fast”

 ## Shuffling Tiles

-I heard the noise of shuffling tiles is supposed to bring luck.
+This has nothing to do with playing mahjong, but I heard the noise of shuffling tiles is supposed to bring luck.
-So shuffle like you mean it!
+So shuffle like you mean it, assuming you're playing without an automatic table.